Bobbi Kristina Brown: Coma and death

 On January 31, 2015, Gordon and a friend found Brown face down in a bathtub in her home in Alpharetta, Georgia.
 They began CPR until emergency medical services personnel arrived.
-According to a police spokesperson, Brown was alive and breathing after being transported to North Fulton Hospital in Roswell, Georgia.
-At first, they found no evidence to indicate drugs or alcohol caused the incident, but this was later disputed.
+According to the police spokesperson, Brown was alive and breathing after being transported to North Fulton Hospital in Roswell, Georgia.
+At first, they found no evidence to indicate drugs or alcohol that caused the incident, but this was later disputed.
 Doctors placed Brown in an induced coma after determining her brain function was "significantly diminished", and her family was told a meaningful recovery would be "a miracle".

 Brown died in hospice care on July 26, 2015, at age 22.
 Her death was considered similar to her mother's death, as both had died from effects of being submerged in a bathtub.
 The initial autopsy found no "obvious underlying cause of death and no significant injuries", and the Fulton County Medical Examiner's office said more tests were forthcoming.
 A statement released by the family thanked "everyone for their tremendous amount of love and support during these last few months".
 Several prominent celebrities offered their condolences, including Chris Brown, Oprah Winfrey, and Whitney Houston protégées Brandy and Monica.
 Funeral services were held August 1, 2015, at St. James United Methodist Church in Alpharetta, Georgia.
 Brown was buried two days later, between her mother and maternal grandfather, at Fairview Cemetery in Westfield, New Jersey.

 Autopsy report

 The Fulton County Medical Examiner's office said it used both medical records and police investigative files to arrive at a determination for Brown's cause of death.
-According to the statement, "marijuana, alcohol (ethanol), benzoylecgonine (a cocaine metabolite), benzodiazepines (medications used for sedation or to treat anxiety), and morphine" were found in the body.
+According to the statement, her body tested positive for marijuana, alcohol, the cocaine metabolite benzoylecgonine, benzodiazepines (typically used to treat anxiety) and morphine.

 As to the cause of death, it found the "underlying cause" of death as "immersion associated with drug intoxication".
 However, the manner of death could not be confirmed.
 The summary statement read, "Death was clearly not due to natural causes, but the medical examiner was not able to determine whether death was due to intentional or accidental causes, and therefore classified the manner of death as undetermined."

-A final autopsy report determined Brown died of lobar pneumonia.
+A finalized autopsy report determined Brown died of lobar pneumonia.